Edward L. Strohbehn Jr.

 His service with non-profit organizations includes nine years on the Board of Directors of Resources for the Future, a Washington, D.C. think tank on environmental economics, and ten years on the Board of the Environmental Law Institute, of which he is currently Chairman.

-He is a member of the Leadership Council of the Yale School of Forestry & Environmental Studies (2001 to the present) and of the Advisory Board of the UC Berkeley Law School Center for Law, Energy & the Environment (2007 to the present).
+He is a member of the Leadership Council of the Yale School of the Environment (2001 to the present) and of the Advisory Board of the UC Berkeley Law School Center for Law, Energy & the Environment (2007 to the present).

 In 2010, he along with three other classmate co-founders of NRDC received the Yale Law School Association Award of Merit, the highest recognition given by the school to its graduates.
 He was elected a fellow of the American College of Environmental Lawyers in 2011.